-Elora Taurus is a custom-built Python engine that uses open technology standards to explore how AI systems can be governed when inference is treated as proposal and execution authority is enforced at a deterministic commit boundary.
+Elora Taurus is a custom-built Python research engine that uses non-neural machine learning to detect AI behaviour patterns while governing execution through a deterministic commit boundary.

-A compact introduction to what Elora is, why governance matters, and how the model works.
+A compact introduction to Elora's research-first direction, why governance matters, and how the model works.

-Elora Engine is a governance control plane for AI runtime operation on self-managed infrastructure.
+Elora Engine is a research engine with governance capability for AI runtime operation on self-managed infrastructure.

-The platform is built for operator accountability in environments where policy, admissibility, and decision traceability matter as much as model capability.
+The platform applies non-neural machine learning to detect AI behaviours and support operator accountability in environments where policy, admissibility, and decision traceability matter as much as model capability.

 AI outputs should not be execution authority by default.